votinginfoproject/data-processor/README.md

 $ docker-compose up
 ```

-While it's running, you can place messages on the SQS queue specified
+While it's running, you can place messages on the SQS queue specified by
-by `VIP_DP_SQS_QUEUE` and it will be picked up by the processor,
+`VIP_DP_SQS_QUEUE` and it will be picked up by the processor, downloading the
-downloading the file in the message, the file will be processed, the
+file in the message, the file will be processed, the database populated, the XML
-database populated, the XML output zipped up and placed in the bucket
+output zipped up and placed in the bucket specified by
-specified by `VIP_DP_S3_PROCESSED_BUCKET`, and a message sent on
+`VIP_DP_S3_PROCESSED_BUCKET`, and a message sent on RabbitMQ to
-RabbitMQ.
+`VIP_DP_RABBITMQ_EXCHANGE`.
+While it's running, you can access the PostgreSQL
+server running within Docker on port `55432` and RabbitMQ console on port
+`55672` (so they don't clash with services that may already be running).

 The message you send on the SQS queue must look like the following: